Generic .deb based Linux

 You should be able to browse to http://yourserver:1337 (or similar) to get to the web interface.

-If you see the OliveTin page popup in your browser, you can jump to the configuration section as the next step.
+If you see the OliveTin page popup in your browser, you are good to go!
+Here are some helpful next steps;

 Troubleshooting systemd installations